Joselio Hanson

-Joselio Basilio Hanson (born August 13, 1981) is a former American football cornerback.
-He began his professional career by signing with the San Francisco 49ers as an undrafted free agent in 2003, and has also spent one year of his career in Europe with the Frankfurt Galaxy.
-He has played for the Philadelphia Eagles for six seasons starting in 2006.
+Joselio Basilio Hanson (born August 13, 1981) is an American former professional football cornerback.
+He began his professional career by signing with the San Francisco 49ers as an undrafted free agent in 2003.
+He also spent one year of his career in NFL Europe with the Frankfurt Galaxy, six seasons with the Philadelphia Eagles, and one season with the Oakland Raiders.

 He played college football at Texas Tech after transferring from El Camino Junior College.

-Early years
+Early life

 Hanson's parents are John, a musician, and Yolanda, an opera singer.
-He attended St. Bernard High School in California and was a letterman in football.
+He attended St. Bernard High School in Los Angeles California and was a letterman in football and basketball.
 After not even starting as a junior, he helped lead his team to the state finals as a senior.